 He walked over to these trashbags now.

 Some thirty minutes later, when the Human Race was over and there were thousands and thousands of individual people gathered around the finish-line below him, Kristy without hesitation or apparent emotion emptied the contents of each trashbags onto the crowd.
 First he emptied one and then the other.
-He emptied them in rapid succession, turning the bags over completely and shaking them, like a trashcan into the back of a garbage-hauler, so that seemingly all at once there came raining from out of the hard blue desert sky a shower of confetti, like a ticker-tape parade, falling softly down toward the astonished upturned faces of the multitude.
+He emptied them in rapid succession, turning the bags over completely and shaking them out, so that every last slip of paper came raining from out of the hard desert sky like a shower of confetti, like a ticker-tape parade falling onto the upturned faces of the multitude below.

 Kristy did the same thing the following week, except this time it was from a different location and at night, and this time also the throng below witnessed a horrifying accident.